francescoimola/my-site/_notes/works/everything-you-see.md

 ---
 title: Everything You See Is In The Past
 excerpt_separator: <!-- excerpt-end -->
+description: A curatorial project and exhibition exploring the impact of the internet and contemporary digital culture on the practice of artist-curators.

 ---
 {% capture about %}
 {% capture content %}